-- Step 1 From the InfiniBand menu, choose Subnet Management. - Step 2 Click the MulticastForwardings tab.
+Step 2 Click the MulticastForwardings tab.

-Table 8-20 describes the information that appears.
+Table 8-16 describes the information that appears.

-Table 8-20 Multicast Forwarding Entries
+Table 8-16Multicast Forwarding Entries

 Field Description

 Node Guid GUID of the switch node in the subnet with the FDB that you want to access.

 MLID Local ID of the multicast group.

 Port Mask 0 Shows to which ports a multicast packet for the given LID will be transmitted.

 Port Mask 1 Port mask.